rumlingd/flask-kube/README.md

 ### Kubernetes

-Ensure virtualisation is enabled in your bios and run
+Ensure virtualisation is enabled in your bios and run the following commands

 ```sh
 $ chmod +x deploy.sh